WordPress 5.7.2 release contains a fix for a critical vulnerability

 “Although anyone with direct access to PHPMailer might be able to inject a PHP object, warranting a critical severity rating in the PHPMailer component itself, WordPress does not allow users this type of direct access.
 Instead, all access occurs through functionality exposed in core and in various plugins.
 In order to exploit this, an attacker would need to find a way to send a message using PHPMailer and add an attachment to that message.
 Additionally, the attacker would need to find a way to completely control the path to the attachment.”

-Although it would be quite difficult for an attacker to exploit this vulnerability in the wild, site owners should still update WordPress core to the latest version if they have not done so already.
+Although it would be quite difficult for an attacker to exploit this vulnerability in the wild, site owners are being encouraged to still update their WordPress core to the latest version if they have not done so already.

 - We've also featured the best free web hosting